theprimarybrain/theprimarybrain.github.io/_posts/2019-12-02-Christmas-Book-Advent-Day-Two.md

 As if that wasn't enough, we ended the party with fun [party favors](https://www.orientaltrading.com/happy-birthday-jesus-novelty-assortment-a2-4_1929.fltr) from the Oriental Trading Happy Birthday Jesus party pack!
 It was definitely a party that my children will remember for years to come!

-Special thanks to Oriental Trading Company for providing all of the materials for our Happy Birthday Jesus.
+Special thanks to Oriental Trading Company for providing all of the materials for our Happy Birthday Jesus party.
 We truly loved these items and are so excited to share with our readers!